-I have been working in the film industry for 15 years primarily as a Curator, Audience Development Specialist and Author.
-Over the course of my career I have worked with film venues such as the Institute of Contemporary Arts (ICA) and British Film Institute (BFI) to introduce a more diverse audience and programme of events.
-In recent years I have turned my attention to the thriving Nigerian film industry and coined the term BEYOND NOLLYWOOD to refer to New Wave Nigerian Cinema.
+I have been working in the film industry for over a decade as a curator, impact producer and Author.
+Over the course of my career I have supported venues such as the Institute of Contemporary Arts (ICA) and British Film Institute (BFI) to introduce a more diverse audience and programme of events.
+In recent years I have turned my attention to the thriving Nigerian film industry and coined the term BEYOND NOLLYWOOD to refer to new wave Nigerian Cinema.

-- In 2018 I curated BEYOND NOLLYWOOD for the International Film Festival of Rotterdam and presented a selection of BEYOND NOLLYWOOD shorts at the British Film Institute.
-This programme went on to feature at the ENCOUNTERS Film Festival.
+- 2018 Guest curated BEYOND NOLLYWOOD at International Film Festival of Rotterdam; presented BEYOND NOLLYWOOD shorts at the British Film Institute and ENCOUNTERS Film Festival.

-- During 2014 – 2015 I produced, South Africa at 20: The Freedom Tour, a collaboration between the leading UK African film festivals such as Film Africa, Africa in Motion and Afrika Eye.
-This BFI Funded programme was host at over 100 venues and events across the UK.
+- 2014 – 2015 Produced South Africa at 20: The Freedom Tour, a collaboration between the leading UK African film festivals such as Film Africa, Africa in Motion and Afrika Eye.
+This BFI Funded programme toured over 100 venues and events across the UK.

-- From 2011 – 2015 I curated Islington Borough Council’s Black History Month film programme at King’s Place.
+- 2011 – 2015 Curated Islington Borough Council’s Black History Month film programme, King’s Place.

 My work been featured on CNN, BBC World Service and BBC London News.
 I have spoken at events which include, The Battle of Ideas Festival, Houses of Parliament (Africa All Party Parliamentary Group), Sheffield Doc Fest, BFI Talent Net.work, University of the Arts, Cannes Film Festival and Judge Business School Cambridge.